top of page

 City of Hillsboro: Industrial Urban Renewal Area Feasibility Report and Plan

-JOHNSON ECONOMICS completed a feasibility report for an urban renewal area to cover a significant regional industrial concentration recently brought into the Portland metropolitan area’s Urban Growth Boundary (UGB).
-The URA is intended to allow for financing of necessary infrastructure to bring these sites successfully to market, including roads, utilities, stormwater, and trail systems.
-The approach includes an innovative phasing strategy, with pre-engineering of improvements front loaded while major investments are directly linked with identified development projects.
+Johnson Economics completed a feasibility report for an urban renewal area to cover a significant regional industrial concentration recently brought into the Portland metropolitan area’s Urban Growth Boundary (UGB).
+The URA's objectives are to allow financing of necessary infrastructure to successfully actualize these sites on the market, primarily concerning improved roads, utilities, stormwater, and trail systems.
+The approach includes an innovative phasing strategy, proffering preliminary engineering of improvements as substantial investments are attached to identified development projects.

-Johnson Economics recently completed the second phase of the establishment of a new URA in north Hillsboro, following the initial feasibility study.
-The first phase established City goals and objectives for a new URA, and included multiple iterations of perspective URA borders, and forecasted Tax Increment Financing (TIF) revenue from the district to pay for the proposed projects.
-This project has involved very fine-grained analysis of prospective development on individual parcels, including estimated square footage, land uses, new employment and incentive programs used.
-The Plan and Report was adopted by the City Council in 2015.
+Johnson Economics recently completed the second phase of establishing a new URA in north Hillsboro, observing the preceding feasibility study.
+The first phase established City goals and objectives for a new URA, identified multiple iterations of prospective URA borders, and forecasted Tax Increment Financing (TIF) revenue from the district to pay for the proposed projects.
+This project applied meticulous analysis of prospective development on individual parcels, including estimated square footage, land uses, new employment, and incentive programs used.
+The City Council adopted the Plan and Report in 2015.

 Hillsboro_Mainslide.jpg